Pasadena Teen Awaits Transplant After Kidneys Fail

 Jacobs spent two weeks in the hospital.
 Now, she goes to dialysis treatment three days a week.

-More than 40 people applied to be a living donor for Krista.READ MORE: Baltimore County Police Search For Missing 12-Year-Old Girl
+More than 40 people applied to be a living donor for Krista.READ MORE: Maryland Weather: Hot & Sticky, Plus Alert Day Saturday

 “It takes a special person to even be willing to give the blood, to get tested, to see if you are a match to see if you can save someone’s life,” Becky Jacobs said.
 “To know her is to love her and that’s definitely showed with people coming forward to help her.”

-Pediatric nephrologist Dr. Nezihi Celebi at University of Maryland Children’s Hospital said she’s never seen so many donor applicants come forward.
+Pediatric nephrologist Dr. Neziha Celebi at University of Maryland Children’s Hospital said she’s never seen so many donor applicants come forward.

 “Kidney disease is a scary diagnosis for the parents and the patients,” Dr. Celebi said.
 “While we were able to rule out lots of diseases, we can not tell for sure what caused (Krista’s) kidneys to fail.”